Do you qualify for a mortgage credit certificate?

 Because all three conditions must be met, the risk of having to pay the recapture tax is relatively low for most homeowners.

-If you refinance your mortgage, you can still get a mortgage credit certificate.
+If you refinance your mortgage, you may still be able to get a mortgage credit certificate.
 You’ll have to reapply for it again with an approved lender.
 Because refinancing means taking out a new mortgage to pay off the old one, the refinance may have to follow certain terms in order to be eligible, like not refinancing for a larger loan amount.
 Ask your loan officer for more information.

 Who qualifies for a mortgage credit certificate (MCC)?